juicedata/juicefs/docs/en/tutorials/aws.md

 ## Where can JuiceFS be used?

-JuiceFS has a rich set of API interfaces, and it can be used in any environment that supports running the JuiceFS client.
+JuiceFS has a rich set of API interfaces.
 For AWS, JuiceFS can typically be used in the following products:

 - **Amazon EC2** - Mounted using the FUSE interface
 - **Amazon EKS** - Utilizing the JuiceFS CSI Driver